skylovescoffee/tmux/README.md

 - 🧘 Minimalistic.
 - ⌨️ Native vim keybindings.
 - 📈 High resolution display.
-- 🔄Simple and true to the original.
+- 🔄 Simple and true to the original.
 (You shouldn't have any problems switching back to the original tmux.)

 ## Requirements 🛠️
 - Tmux. 📟
 - Mac or Linux.
-(Untested on Windows, but WSL2 should work). 🍎🐧
+(Untested on Windows, but WSL2 should work). 🐧
 - [Tmux Plugin Manager (TPM)](https://github.com/tmux-plugins/tpm) 🧰
 - A suitable terminal emulator.
 I like [Alacritty](https://github.com/alacritty/alacritty) 🚀